AkilaWasTaken/MyceliumFly/README.md

 # MyceliumFly

-MyceliumFly is a Bukkit plugin designed to allow players to fly while standing on mycelium blocks, but only within claims defined by the GriefPrevention plugin.
+MyceliumFly is a Bukkit plugin designed to allow players to fly while standing on griefprevention claims, but only within the person has the permission `mycelium.fly`

 ## Dependencies